kamenco/hotels/README.md

 ## [Credits](#credits)

- The idea for the bootstrap design was taken from https://www.w3schools.com/.
+ The idea for the bootstrap design was taken from boutique-ado lesson from codeinstitute course for full-stack developpers.
+The boutique-ado lectures were used as a follow through and for the functionality implementation.

- This site was build with the help of www.chatgpt.com, but most important with the lectures of www.codeinstitute.net and namly the lectures for emailjs.com and the task application.
+ This site was build with the help of www.chatgpt.com, but most important with the lectures of www.codeinstitute.net and namly the tutors of the codeinstitute which are experienced and can be very helpful.

- Pictures recepies and links for the pictures were taken from www.bgtown.com
+ Pictures were taken from pexels.com

  Some of the styling was made with the help of www.bootstrap.com

- The chef's logo was taken free from https://logo.com/
+ The icons were taken from fonr awesome.com

  The photos were taken from www.pexels.com

-The idea for the site was accepted from the Code Institute reccomendation for project 4.
+The idea for the site was accepted from the Code Institute reccomendation for project 5.

 This side is used with the help of Codeacademy's course and the help of the tutors and facilitators, and mentors.
-Special thanks to facilitator Laura for sending me useful links for testing, thanks to my tutor Mr. Medale.
+Special thanks to facilitator Laura.

 [Back to top](#wireframe)